noi-techpark/it.bz.opendatahub.kg/README.md

      ```
      This should add a `linkeddatahub` folder with the submodule.

-# Configuration

-* Base URI is configured in the `.env` file
-* OpenData SPARQL endpoint is configured as the `ENDPOINT` environment variable for the `processor` service

 # Usage

   1. Create an `.env` file and use it to configure the base URI as well as owner metadata.
 You can use `.env_sample` as a template.